 2018 is going to be a good year for shooters interested in capturing the night sky.
-Here are a few celestial events you should put on your calendar, along with some great gear recommendations for capturing them.
+Here are a few night sky events you should put on your calendar, along with some great gear recommendations for capturing them.

 January 31st: Supermoon and Lunar Eclipse